SamBcht/qwanamiz/README.md

 python qwanarings.py --help

 usage: qwanarings.py [-h] [--prefix PREFIX] [--pixel-size PIXEL]
+                     [--minimum-cells MINCELLS] [--first-year FIRSTYEAR]

 options:
   -h, --help            show this help message and exit --prefix PREFIX       The prefix of the files to use for the analysis.
-Suffixes '_imgs.npz', '_cells.csv'
+                        Suffixes '_imgs.npz', '_cells.csv' and
-                      and '_adjacency.csv' will be added to that prefix to obtain the input files.
+                        '_adjacency.csv' will be added to that prefix to obtain the input files.
   --pixel-size PIXEL    Size of a pixel in the wanted measurement unit.
                         Defaults to 0.55042690590734 micrometers.
+  --minimum-cells MINCELLS
+                        The minimum number of cells in a ring-boundary region to consider it.
+Defaults to 5.
+  --first-year FIRSTYEAR
+                        The calendar year when the first ring was formed, used for assigning cells to years.
+Defaults to 0 (year unknown).
 ```

 The results can be visualized using the `ringview.py` command-line tool: